-While the principal costs associated with student participation in professional meetings and research symposia should be borne by the student or the dissertation advisor, very limited amounts of support may be applied for through the ENDY office.
-For details regarding the possible availability of funds, ENDY students should contact the Director of the ENDY program.
+While the principal costs associated with student participation in professional meetings and research symposia should be borne by the student or the dissertation advisor, students may qualify for travel funds provided by the graduate school (up to \$1000 from the graduate school matched with \$100 from the ENDY program).
+For details regarding the possible availability of funds, ENDY students should contact the Program Coordinator of the ENDY program.